What is Audio Noise Reduction?

 - Click OK to apply the effect and close the dialog.

-Tip: Sometimes, the audio track doesn’t have any part that contains only background noise and you cannot get the noise sample.
-In that case, you can create a recording made in identical conditions that contains silence only, then use a noise sample from that to reduce noise from the recording you want.
+Sometimes, the audio track doesn’t have any part that contains only background noise and you cannot get the noise sample.
+In such case, you can create a recording made in identical conditions containing silence only, then use a noise sample from that to reduce noise from the recording you want.

 That’s all.
 Use the Noise Reduction feature in ActivePresenter 7 to enhance the audio quality used in your projects.
 Remember that there are many useful tutorials about editing audio tracks on the tutorial page, feel free to check it out.